jpleitao/OculusStreetView/README.md

 -------------
 - Open the web page (a series of parameters can be specified in the URL -- See next section)
 - Double click the image to start the VR mode, or click in the small icon on the bottom of the web page
+- Use the controls listed above to move around in the world (not yet implemented)

 URL Parameters
 -------------